robertdavid010/meteor_init/README.md

 # meteor_init

-Base application and packages initialization for new [Meteor](https://www.meteor.com/) projects using [BlazeJS](http://blazejs.org/).
+This is a base application and packages initialization for new [Meteor](https://www.meteor.com/) projects using [BlazeJS](http://blazejs.org/).

-**TODO:**
-1. Review all packages for most current patterns and update, or replace as necessary
-	1. ~~Update to SimpleSchema2~~
-1. Review package load order

 These steps, and the accompanying configuration files, will set up a base MeteorJS app installation with the default BlazeJS renderer.
 This is a bare project, an empty app ready to accept boiler plate code.